7 Reasons to Invest in Property in Nottingham and Where to Buy

 Which Areas are Best for Property Investment in Nottingham?

-Nottingham City Centre
+1. Nottingham City Centre

-With its prime location and a wide selection of houses and flats on offer, now is a great time to invest.
+As the city centre continues to undergo economic redevelopment, property in the area is catching the eye of investors.
+With a wide selection of houses and flats on offer, now is a great time to invest.

-Attractive areas such the Creative Quarter and Park Estate will remain popular with young professionals.
+Attractive areas such as the Creative Quarter and Park Estate will remain popular with young professionals.
 The city centre is also an ideal location for students attending Nottingham Trent University, providing investors with a sustainable rental market.

-Located in Nottingham’s north-east, Mapperley is a popular residential area.
+Located in Nottingham’s northeast, Mapperley is a popular residential area.
 It’s home to a range of shops, cafes and pubs, as well as a shopping centre which serves the local area.
 Mapperley Park is a designated nature area, meaning greenery is likely to remain.

-This family suburb is home to houses in the higher pricing brackets, with the average property purchase price around £200,920.
+This family suburb is home to houses in the higher pricing brackets, with the average property purchase price around £246,732.